-After primary treatment for resectable disease, panel members agree that surveillance for recurrence should include chest CT every 6 months for 2 years, then annually for 5 years for thymic carcinoma.31 However, the duration, frequency, or type of imaging for surveillance for thymic carcinomas has not been established in published studies.
-Data are lacking regarding second-line chemotherapy for thymic carcinomas.127 Second-line systemic therapy for thymic malignancies includes sunitinib, pemetrexed, everolimus, paclitaxel, octreotide (LAR) with or without prednisone, gemcitabine, 5-FU, etoposide, and ifosfamide (see

-Principles of Chemotherapy for Thymic Malignancies in the NCCN Guidelines for Thymomas and Thymic Carcinomas).
-However, panel members voted that these second-line agents are not very efficacious for thymic carcinomas (see the NCCN Evidence Blocks for Thymomas and Thymic Carcinomas).
-Targeted therapy (eg, sunitinib) may be useful for patients with c-Kit mutations; however, these mutations are rare in thymic carcinomas (<10%).
-82,128,147,175-179 Patients with thymomas do not have c-Kit mutations.
+After primary treatment for resectable disease, panel members agree that surveillance for recurrence should include chest CT every 6 months for 2 years, then annually for 5 years for thymic carcinoma.
+However, the duration, frequency, or type of imaging for surveillance for thymic carcinomas has not been established in published studies.
+Data are lacking regarding second-line chemotherapy for thymic carcinomas.
+Second-line systemic therapy for thymic malignancies includes sunitinib, pemetrexed, everolimus, paclitaxel, octreotide (LAR) with or without prednisone, gemcitabine, 5-FU, etoposide, and ifosfamide (see Principles of Chemotherapy for Thymic Malignancies in the NCCN Guidelines for Thymomas and Thymic Carcinomas).
+However, panel members voted that these second-line agents are not very efficacious for thymic carcinomas).
+Targeted therapy (eg, sunitinib) may be useful for patients with c-Kit mutations; however, these mutations are rare in thymic carcinomas (<10%).82,128,147,175-179 Patients with thymomas do not have c-Kit mutations.
 S-1 (an oral fluorouracil) appears to be active in patients with thymic carcinomas.
 Pembrolizumab is active (response rate, 22.5%) as second-line therapy in patients with thymic carcinomas but is associated with a high rate of severe immune-related adverse events.